Southern West Virginia

 Capt.
 John Cook's Fort

-One of the largest frontier forts, the palisade covered over an acre and had four blockhouses.
-More than 300 settlers took refuge here in 1778.
-Used by the VA state militia 1776 - 1780.
-Located on Indian Creek three miles from its mouth.
+One of the largest private frontier forts of the area, the palisades covered over an acre and had four blockhouses in the corners, with several cabins forming part of the outer walls.
+More than 300 settlers took refuge here in the summer of 1778.
+Used by the VA state militia from August 1776 to 1780.
+Another source says it was likely built by Valentine Cook and his brother Jacob.
+Located on Indian Creek about three miles from its mouth.

 Mann's Fort (2)